 The Executive Board

-The IMF’s 24-member Executive Board conducts the daily business of the IMF.
+The IMF’s 24-member Executive Board conducts the daily business of the IMF and exercises the powers delegated to it by the Board of Governors.
 The current configuration of the Board dates from 1992, following the expansion of the IMF’s membership to include many former Soviet Union countries.
 Five Executive Directors are appointed by the member countries holding the five largest quotas (currently the United States, Japan, Germany, France, and the United Kingdom), and 19 are elected by the remaining member countries.
 Under reforms currently being finalized, all 24 Directors will be elected by the member countries.

 The Board discusses all aspects of the Fund’s work, from the IMF staff's annual health checks of member countries' economies to policy issues relevant to the global economy.
 The Board normally makes decisions based on consensus, but sometimes formal votes are taken.
-A member’s quota determines its voting power.
-At the end of most formal meetings, the Board issues what is known as a Summing Up, which summarizes its views.
-Informal meetings may be held to discuss complex policy issues at a preliminary stage.
+The votes of each member equal to the sum of its basic votes (equally distributed among all members) and quota-based votes.
+Therefore, a member’s quota determines its voting power.
+Following most formal meetings, the Board summarizes its views in a document known as a Summing Up.
+Informal meetings may also be held to discuss complex policy issues at a preliminary stage.

 The IMF’s Managing Director is both chairman of the IMF’s Executive Board and Head of IMF staff.
-The Managing Director is assisted by four Deputy Managing Directors.
-The Managing Director is appointed by the Executive Board for a renewable term of five years.
+The Managing Director is appointed by the Executive Board for a renewable term of five years and is assisted by three Deputy Managing Directors.
 The IMF’s Governors and Executive Directors may nominate nationals of any of the Fund’s member countries.
 Although the Executive Board may select a Managing Director by a majority of votes cast, the Board has in the past made such appointments by consensus.For the 2011 selection, the Executive Board adopted a procedure that allowed the selection of the next Managing Director to take place in an open, merit-based, and transparent manner.

-The world economy is evolving and the Fund’s governance structure needs to keep pace ensuring it remains an effective and representative institution of all of its 188 member countries.
+The Fund’s governance structure must keep pace with the rapidly evolving world economy to ensure it remains an effective and representative institution of all of its 188 member countries.
 To secure this objective, in December 2010 the Board of Governors of the International Monetary Fund (IMF) approved a package of far-reaching reforms of the Fund's quotas and governance.
 These reforms represent a major realignment in the ranking of quota shares that better reflects global economic realities, and a strengthening in the Fund’s legitimacy and effectiveness.
 The elements of the reform include:

 - A quota increase and shift in shares.
 The 14th General Review of Quotas results in an unprecedented doubling of quotas and a major realignment of quota and voting shares to emerging and developing countries.
 This is a more than 6 percent quota shift to dynamic emerging market and developing countries and a 5.3 percent total shift in voting share to emerging market and developing countries when combined with the 2008 quota and voice reform.